netvote/elections-service/README.md

 -------------------
 As described in the [Netvote White Paper](https://netvote.io/wp-content/uploads/2018/01/Netvote-White-Paper-v6.pdf), accepting a vote involves Authentication, Authorization, and a Vote Gateway.
 For large elections (Government or otherwise), Authentication & Authorization steps will involve integrations that will vary per organization.

-This project provides a demo-ready Authentication, Authorization, and Vote Gateway built on top of Firebase via a set of APIs.
+This project provides a demo-ready Authentication, Authorization, and Vote Gateway built on top of Firebase.
+In this simple case, any voter who provides a valid key is allowed to vote.
+The admin is responsible for distributing a key to the correct voters.

 Note: This project has not undergone any security audit, and should not be used to manage real elections at this time.